You spend hours writing the most fascinating, well-researched blog post…

 Just make sure that there’s a valid point to bracketing the word and that it will, in fact, mean something to your audience.
 Otherwise, it may just be confusing.

-Headlines that feature more emotional power words are ten times as likely to be shared, so you can imagine the effect it has on click-through rates as well.
+Headlines that feature more emotional power words are 10 times as likely to be shared, so you can imagine the effect it has on CTRs as well.

 You can take advantage of this fact in your headlines by utilizing some of the most effective power words of all time, and what better place to start than with star copywriter Karl Stepp’s list of 180 power words.